-Protecting Voters, Protecting the Vote

-When Luz Magallanes, a Maricopa County school teacher, arrived at her polling place to vote in the Arizona primary before work last month, she hoped to share her voting story with the children in her classroom later that day.
-But looking at the long lines that had already formed, she decided to go to work and vote in the evening instead.
-When she returned, she had to wait in line for nearly five hours before finally casting her ballot.

-When Leslie Feldman arrived at her polling location with her two young daughters, she didn’t expect an ordeal.
-In the course of waiting for nearly five hours, she found the voting center’s one working bathroom was overwhelmed and leaking raw sewage onto the sidewalk.
-When she finally reached the front of the voting line, she was told they had run out of Democratic ballots.
-And when new ballots finally arrived and she cast her vote, she passed hundreds of people still waiting in line on her way home.

-These are the stories of just two of the thousands of Arizona residents forced to wait in unacceptably long lines to cast their votes in last month’s primary after the state closed 70 percent of their polling locations, citing “cost-cutting” as the reason.

-These are the stories that prompted those of us at the Democratic National Committee to file a lawsuit last week in the U.S. District Court of Arizona against the state officials responsible.
-We are joined in the suit by the Democratic Senatorial Campaign Committee, Kirkpatrick for Senate, the Arizona Democratic Party, and eight individual voters, including Ms. Magallanes and Ms. Feldman.

-The reason we’re resorting to a lawsuit is simple: the right to vote is sacred, and it is under attack in Arizona – a state with a particularly poor record of discrimination and disenfranchisement in minority communities.
-It’s certainly no accident that so many of the problems on primary day occurred in Maricopa County, which is home to a large minority population.
+The reason the Democratic National Committee filed a lawsuit against Arizona this month is

+simple: the right to vote is sacred, and it is under attack in Arizona – a state with a particularly poor record of discrimination and disenfranchisement in minority communities.

+It’s certainly no accident that so many of the long waits to vote in the March primary election occurred in Maricopa County, which is home to a large minority population.
+The state closed 70 percent of its polling locations, citing “cost-cutting” as the reason.

-This is far more serious than a careless oversight, or a bureaucratic mix-up.
+But this is far more serious than a careless oversight, or a bureaucratic mix-up.

 Arizona is a state where conservatives banned bilingual education in 2000, where Sheriff Joe Arpaio has run roughshod over the rights of Hispanics with illegal traffic stop detentions, and where Hispanic, African American, and Native American voters have long faced undue burdens in exercising their most basic rights as citizens.

-And the issue isn’t even just that voting locations were severely cut back.
+The issue isn’t just that voting locations were severely cut back.
 Many polling locations have been moved or changed, causing more unnecessary confusion.
 In fact, almost half of all Maricopa County polling locations changed between 2006 and 2008, and election officials actually have more changes planned before Election Day in November.

-And these Republican laws and changes also disproportionately burden students and young people who are more likely to move within a district, and those dependent on public transportation and the elderly, who are more likely to need assistance voting by mail.
+These Republican laws and changes disproportionately burden students and young people who are more likely to move within a district, and those dependent on public transportation and the elderly, who are more likely to need assistance voting by mail.

 This is part of a much broader, deliberate and concerted effort by Republicans to reduce turnout among particular groups of voters who are inconvenient to them on Election Day.
 And those voters are more vulnerable today than they have been in the past.